Clemapfel/jluna/docs/installation.md

 + when building with cmake, you specified `-D CMAKE_CXX_COMPILER=g++-11` correctly
     - cmake is able to find the executable `g++-11` in the default search paths
     - the same applies to `-D CMAKE_C_COMPILER=gcc-9` as well
+    - any given issue may be compiler specific, consider trying `clang-12` instead
 + `~/my_project/CMakeLists.txt` is identical to the code in [installation](#linking-jluna)
 + `State::initialize` and `JULIA_PATH` are modified as outlined [above](#stateinitialize-fails)
 + `jluna` was freshly pulled from the git repo and recompiled